awesome-selfhosted/awesome-selfhosted/README.md

   * [Alltube](http://www.alltubedownload.net) - A web interface for [youtube-dl](https://github.com/rg3/youtube-dl), a program to download videos and audio from [more than 100 websites](https://rg3.github.io/youtube-dl/supportedsites.html). ([Demo](http://www.alltubedownload.net), [Source Code](https://github.com/Rudloff/alltube)) `GPL` `PHP`
   * [AmIUnique](https://amiunique.org/) - Learn how identifiable you are on the Internet (browser fingerprinting tool). ([Source code](https://github.com/DIVERSIFY-project/amiunique) `MIT` `Java`
   * [CouchPotato](https://couchpota.to/) - CouchPotato is an automatic Video Library Manager for Movies.
-Automatic torrent/nzb searching, downloading, and processing at the qualities you want. ([Source Code](https://github.com/CouchPotato/CouchPotatoServer/)) `Python`
+Automatic torrent/nzb searching, downloading, and processing at the qualities you want. ([Source Code](https://github.com/CouchPotato/CouchPotatoServer/)) `GPLv3` `Python`
   * [Headphones](https://github.com/rembo10/headphones) - An automated music downloader for NZB and Torrent, written in Python.
 It supports SABnzbd, NZBget, Transmission, µTorrent, Deluge and Blackhole. `GPLv3` `Python`
   * [Healthchecks](https://healthchecks.io/) - Django app which listens for pings and sends alerts when pings are late. ([Source Code](https://github.com/healthchecks/healthchecks)) `BSD` `Python`
   * [Huginn](https://github.com/cantino/huginn) - Allows you to build agents that monitor and act on your behalf - `MIT` `Ruby`
   * [Http2pic](https://http2pic.haschek.at/) - Website screenshots/renderer.
 It uses the wkhtmltox to render websites with various options. ([Source Code](https://github.com/chrisiaut/http2pic)) `Apache 2.0` `PHP/Javascript`
   * [RSS-Bridge](https://github.com/sebsauvage/rss-bridge) - rss-bridge is a PHP project capable of generating ATOM feeds for websites which don't have one. `Public domain` `PHP`
   * [SickRage](http://sickrage.github.io/) - SickRage is an automatic Video Library Manager for TV Shows.
-Automatic torrent/nzb searching, downloading, and processing at the qualities you want. ([Source Code](https://github.com/SickRage/SickRage/)) `Python` `Html` `jQuery`
+Automatic torrent/nzb searching, downloading, and processing at the qualities you want. ([Source Code](https://github.com/SickRage/SickRage/)) `GPLv3` `Python/Html/jQuery`
   * [TriggerHappy](http://trigger-happy.eu/) - An opensource clone of IFTTT, a bridge between your internet services. ([Source Code](https://github.com/foxmask/django-th)) `BSD` `Python`
   * [WTFDYUM](https://github.com/jchampemont/WTFDYUM) a.k.a Why The Fuck Did You Unfollow Me - Find out who stops following you on Twitter. ([Demo](https://www.wtfdyu.me/), [Source Code](https://github.com/jchampemont/WTFDYUM)) `Apache` `Java`